flarebyte/overview/PRINCIPLES.md

     smaller steps or using simpler methods.
 -   Reuse: We use existing solutions that have been proven to work well for similar problems.

+## Feedback loop and reinforcement learning 🔄🧠

+We use feedback to improve not just our software, but also our ways of working, our understanding of partners, customers, and our environment.
+We listen to people—users, stakeholders, peers—and also to signals from AI systems and tools.
+Feedback is not just for awareness; it should ideally trigger timely action that leads to positive impact.

+We value:

+-   Communication: We communicate clearly and effectively with each other and with external parties.
+-   Feedback: We solicit, receive, and give constructive feedback to improve outcomes across systems and relationships.
+-   Timely action: We act on feedback quickly, so that learning and improvement can happen smoothly and continuously.
+-   Improvement: We implement feedback and track the results of our changes.

 ## Collaboration 👥